TheBazingaProject/Bazinga-2021-2022/README.md

               - AutoAudienceBlueEncoders is still a process and we do not have a far side auto

               - Added a lift encoder

+              - In teleop, we added a reverse, so whenever a driver 1 presses bumper, it will reverse the driving mechanism